ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

 8. At this point go back to VSCode, and in the terminal you want to run the following commands:
-   `git status` - specifically, you want to **make sure that you're still on your personal branch** and NOT on main `git pull origin main--no-rebase`  - <mark>note that the --no-rebase is new</mark>.  if everyone adds their changes to the end of the file then you should see several error messages here
+   `git status` - specifically, you want to **make sure that you're still on your personal branch** and NOT on main `git pull origin main--no-rebase`  - <span style="background-color:yellow">note that the --no-rebase is new</span>.  if everyone adds their changes to the end of the file then you should see several error messages here
    `git status` - you should still see errors (and several hints/suggestions

 9. At this point open up the sign-in.txt file in VSCode.
 VSCode will highlight the merge markers in the file so it will look something like this: